-Since the late 1990s the stock is found in shallower water than before, this trend have continued since 2011, but in 2016 the survey biomass depth index increased at 21m from its 2015 value.
+Since the late 1990s the stock is found in shallower water than before, this trend have continued since 2011, except for and increase over 2013, and in 2017 the survey biomass depth index at 282m is at a comparable level to its previous past.

-Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, but despite a decrease from 2015 the relatively warm period continued in 2016.
+Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, to 3.3°C in 1999.
+In the successive year's bottom temperature remain stable, but starts a continuous decrease from 2015 to 2.5°C in 2017.
+Despite the decreasing trend in temperature, the relatively warm period continued in 2017.